simonnkata/its-tutor-group/readme.md

 7. Run the `app.py` either with `python app.py` or `python3 app.py` as required by your installation

 # Final setup
 Ensure you have MongoDB running and a connection open before running the Python app.
 You should have both the Python app (python app.py) and the development server (ng serve) running at the same time, for the Application to function correctly.
+Now you should be able to go to [http://localhost:4200](http://localhost:4200) and it should function correctly.